We have always questioned maths in our school time and some cringe about it even after school.

 Pure mathematics is, in its way, the poetry of logical ideas. — Albert Einstein

-The Indian education system has always focused on the theoretical approach of the subject maths whereas it's one of the most practical subjects.
+The Indian education system has always focused on the theoretical approach to the subject of maths whereas it's one of the most practical subjects.
 It is used in our everyday life like home budgets, expense tracking, calculating distance-time while travel planning, or everyday useful measurements.

 In certain careers, maths is responsible to build just the foundation of logical thinking whereas many careers rely heavily on complex mathematical calculations.